RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-workloads.md

 virt-launcher-rhel8-server-ocs-7b97m   1/1     Running   0          5m49s
 ~~~

-Execute following to open a bash shell in the pod (if you copy from the lab remember to chnage the pod name to reflect your pod shown in the terminal):
+Execute the following to open a bash shell in the pod (if you copy from the lab remember to change the pod name to reflect your pod shown in the terminal):

 ```copy
 oc exec -it virt-launcher-rhel8-server-ocs-7b97m bash